-Ask most people if they’d like to know more about accounting and their eyes will likely glaze over.
-Ask them if they’d like to know how they can achieve cost savings and tax benefits for their business and they’re a lot more likely to pay attention.
-Sometimes it’s all in the packaging or presentation.
-Knowing more about the accounting aspects of both your business and car finance in general may provide you with the tools to achieve better outcomes for your business.
+Ask most people if they'd like to know more about accounting and their eyes will likely glaze over.
+Ask them if they'd like to know how they can achieve cost savings and tax benefits for their business and they're a lot more likely to pay attention.
+Sometimes it's all in the packaging or presentation.
+Knowing more about the accounting aspects of both your business and car finance, in general, may provide you with the tools to achieve better outcomes for your business.

 When we talk business car finance products, at Jade Car Loans we always recommend that our customers refer to their accountant for specific advice about which product is best suited to their business.
 But by having more information yourself, having a better grasp of the basics, may assist you in better understanding the detail of your car finance deal.

-Most companies have accounts software systems which automatically calculate and store information.
+Most companies have accounts software systems that automatically calculate and store information.
 In most cases, the business owner or their accounts manager only has to correctly enter the data and the software system delivers the outcome required.
 Outcomes such as GST or PAYG payable are easily worked out and their accountant handles the official end of month or end of year requirements.

 Accounting Methods: It’s all in the Timing